Ryan-Kendrick/give-credit/README.md

 - [ ] Add a slider to target refunding a % of PAYE
 - [ ] Add support for refunding RWT
 - [ ] Add support for secondary income

+## Notes

+Play around with opacity to make the card look less like a card Add a lot of x-axis padding
+Return to the placeholder bg image